nerocide/jhe42b_buzzer_firmware/README.md

 # JHE42B and JHE42B_S open firmware

-The idea is to replace the default firmware in order to add common features found on other autonomous buzzer.

-Espacially disarming buzzer without using onboard button.
+The goal of this project is to replace the default firmware of the JHE42B and JHE42B_S buzzers, which use the STM8S003F3 chip, with a custom firmware that introduces common features found in other autonomous buzzers, especially the ability to disarm the buzzer without using the onboard button.

 # Features